 Looking for ways to decorate your classroom to inspire students for the new school year?
 Get Caught Reading offers free posters with popular celebrities reading.There are dozens of posters available.
 There are even a few available in Spanish.
 Celebrities include Alicia Keys, Greg Oden, Dinosaur Train, Tim Duncan and more.

 The posters themselves are free and you can print them yourself.
 However, if you want the full-size posters and quality printing, you will need to order them.
 Shipping is $5 per order with a limit of 12 posters per order.

 5. Free Classroom Subscription to ABC Mouse

 ABCmouse.com helps kids learn to read through phonics and teaches lessons in math, science, social studies, art and music.
 It features 450 lessons with over 3,000 learning activities and supports all learning styles.
 This subscription-based educational website is currently offered FREE to U.S. and Canadian public schools.
 In order to set up a classroom account, you will need to provide all of your school’s information including the school district and the name of your superintendent.

 6. Free Educator’s DVD Collection from NASA

 NASA wants to help you teach your students about The Universe.
-They teamed up with the American Museum of Natural History and Stereo to bring you the Journey to the Stars program.
-Currently they are offering three different videos: 3DSun, Journey to the Stars and Cosmic Collisions.
+They teamed up with the American Museum of Natural History and Stereo to bring you free classroom resources in the Journey to the Stars program.
+Currently, they are offering three different videos: 3DSun, Journey to the Stars and Cosmic Collisions.
 The videos are free and can be played on your TV and computer.

 7. Free Reading & Language Arts Lesson Plans